EugeniaGramajo/EugeniaGramajo/readme.md

-<h1>Hi!
-I'm Eugenia!</h1>
+#Hi!
+I'm Eugenia!

-  ** About me **
+  ## About me

   As a current student at the soyHenry bootcamp, I am a highly motivated and skilled junior web developer with a strong foundation in technologies such as JavaScript, HTML, CSS, React, Redux, NodeJS, Express, SQL, and PostgreSQL.
 I am passionate about building modern and responsive web applications that provide a seamless user experience.
 In my studies and personal projects, I have demonstrated the ability to learn quickly and work collaboratively in a team environment.
 I am excited to apply my skills and continue learning as I pursue opportunities in the tech industry.

-## **Languages & Tools**
+### **Languages & Tools**

 <table align="center">
   <tr>